How To Stop Those ANTs Dead In Their Tracks – (Automatic Negative Thought Intervention)

 “Stop!
 These negative thoughts are not good for me.
 They aren’t healthy or helpful, so I have decided to move in a better direction, and learn to think differently.”
 (From the Overcoming Social Anxiety Step-by-Step course, by Dr. Thomas Richards)

-In order to burn the statement into your brain, you need to write it on an 3×5 index card, and say it outloud 3 times a day (minimum) until you learn it.
-Then when those ANTs come marching, you do the steps I’ve outlined above.
-It’s that simple.
+In order to burn the statement into your brain, you need to write it on a 3×5 index card, and say it out loud 3 times a day (minimum) until you learn it.

 If you’d like to read about the “Dissolve Social Anxiety” 12-week home recovery program – click right here.